kevinvillalobosGL/android_101/README.md

 * [JetPack Navigation Component](https://developer.android.com/guide/navigation) - Android Jetpack's Navigation component helps you implement navigation, from simple button clicks to more complex patterns, such as app bars and the navigation drawer.
 The Navigation component also ensures a consistent and predictable user experience by adhering to an established set of principles.
 * [Picasso](https://github.com/square/picasso) - A powerful image downloading and caching library for Android.
 * [GSON](https://github.com/google/gson) - Gson is a Java library that can be used to convert Java Objects into their JSON representation.
 It can also be used to convert a JSON string to an equivalent Java object..
+* [Retrofit](https://square.github.io/retrofit/) - Retrofit is a type-safe HTTP client for Android and Java.

 ## Resources